djh20/ardleaf/README.md

 ## Examples
 This library contains a few example sketches.
 They can be found at **File > Examples > ArdLeaf.**
-One of the examples shows how to use bluetooth for sending the data.
+All of the examples print data to the serial monitor.
+The "ArdLeaf_Bluetooth" example uses a HC-05 module to send data through bluetooth.

 ### Important
 This library is being developed on a 2011 Nissan Leaf ZE0, it most likely won't work on later leaf models.